 We are thrilled to be celebrating 50 years of the Department of Family Medicine at the University of Washington over the coming year.
 Our department was formed in 1971 and has been at the forefront of the specialty since its inception.

 On behalf of the whole department we hope you’ll plan to join us to mark the occasion and look ahead as we journey into the future.
-We are looking forward to a virtual speaker series in the coming months, and we plan to honor the anniversary across the WWAMI region at scheduled meetings and events.
-We are working on video and social media campaigns to highlight how far we’ve come and to inspire us into our next 50 years.
-We’ll have an anniversary presence at our CME conference Advances in Family Medicine & Primary Care next fall and the celebration will be capped with a gala event in September 2021, COVID-19 permitting.
+We are looking forward to a virtual speaker series in the coming months, and we plan to honor the anniversary meetings and events.
+We are working on video to highlight how far we’ve come and to inspire us into our next 50 years.
+We’ll have an anniversary presence at our CME conference Advances in Family Medicine & Primary Care in the fall and the celebration will be capped with a special event in September 2021.

 January 7, 2021 – Dr. Antonio Dajer, UW Family Medicine residency class of 1986.Dr.
 Dajer presented on the lessons he has learned during his post-residency career, a career that includes time working as a hospital medical director in Nicaragua, service on the Navajo reservation, his ER shift in Lower Manhattan during the 9/11 terrorist attacks, and working as an ER director for 14 years.